-The Maryhill Overlook is a site installation that lies on a bluff above the Columbia River Gorge, within a vast landscape of barren grasslands marked by basalt scarps.
-It is a harsh environment exposed to extreme wind, weather and dramatic swings of light.
-Constructed in 1998, the Overlook is Allied Works’ first completed Sitings Project, part of a series of conceptual proposals that seek to interpret and reveal the diverse landscapes of the Pacific Northwest.
+Funded and developed through partnership between the Maryhill Museum of Art and Washington Department of Transportation, the Maryhill Overlook is an interpretive site installation that lies on a bluff above the Columbia River, within a high-desert landscape of sage, basalt outcroppings and native grasses.
+The Overlook is Allied Works’ first completed Sitings Project, one of a series of conceptual, site-specific proposals that interpret and respond to the diverse landscapes of the Pacific Northwest.

-The Overlook is organized as a single, eight-foot wide ribbon of concrete that emerges from the earth, rising and falling as it moves to the edge of the cliffs.
-Along its 150-foot length are eight volumes that open and close to the sky.
-From a distance the form dissolves and reemerges as line or plane in response to the quality of light, the shape and intensity of shadow and changing point of view.
-Drawing closer, held in the hollow wall, the surfaces are cut by a datum that establishes a specific reference to the body and to the surrounding landscape.
-As the form extends to the south, the land falls away, at first gently, then steeply down to the level of the river.
-Across the Columbia, a flat stone outcropping provides a focal point for the Overlook, both anchoring it to its place and extending its energy into the high desert beyond.
+The Overlook is organized as a single ribbon of concrete that emerges from the earth, rising and falling as it moves to the edge of the bluff.
+Along its length are eight volumes that open and close to the sky.
+From a distance, the form dissolves and reemerges as line or plane in response to the quality of light, the weather, time of day and changing point of view.
+It is an ‘experiential aperture’ that gives orientation, and reference to its surroundings.
+Surfaces are marked by cuts that establish a specific relationship to the body and to the surrounding landscape.
+Across the Columbia, a flat stone promontory provides a focal point for the Overlook, both anchoring it to its place and extending its gaze into the high desert beyond.